 Universal services: services for everyone: Children’s Centres, health visitors, schools, early years settings, GPs, play and leisure facilities, information, advice and guidance services

-In school Mrs Mason and Miss Barker offer our children 1:1 or group nurture support.
-If you feel that your child requires additional support with their Social, emotional and mental health, please contact Mrs Mason or Mrs Willis who will be more than happy to help.
+In school Miss Marsh and Mrs Dove offer our children 1:1 or group nurture support.
+If you feel that your child requires additional support with their Social, emotional and mental health, please contact Mrs Twigg, Mrs Joinson-Spencer or Miss Roberts who will be more than happy to help.

 At Waterside Primary School, we are committed to supporting the emotional health and wellbeing of our pupils and staff.
 We know that everyone experiences life challenges that can make us vulnerable and at times, anyone may need additional emotional support.
 We take the view that positive mental health is everybody’s business and that we all have a role to play.